Veronika-Ivanova/pnfrec/README.md

 # Benefiting from Negative yet Informative Feedback in Sequential Recommendations with Contrastive Learning

-This repository contains code for \textit{Benefiting from Negative yet Informative Feedback in Sequential Recommendations with Contrastive Learning} paper.
+This repository contains code for *Benefiting from Negative yet Informative Feedback in Sequential Recommendations with Contrastive Learning* paper.